Jayleeva/42minishell/README.md

 Projet de groupe du 4ème cercle du cursus 42

+# HOW TO MAKE A MERGE REQUEST

+- Work from your branch.
+- Once you're done, push: ``git add *``, ``git commit -m ""``, ``git push``.
+- Then, go on the github page.
+Select "branches", and click on yours.
+Select: "merge request".
+Confirm.
+- Inform me you've made the request.
+- I will handle the merging per say, but may need to ask some questions to be sure I make the right choices.
+- Once I'm done, I will inform you.
+- Pull to have the merged version locally: ``git pull``.
+If too complicated, suppress your local copy and reclone it: ``git clone``.

 # Stratégie
 Create a program that runs as long as the user needs it and closes on command.
 Use a loop that stops only once the user gives a closing input?
 And that lets the user give as many inputs as they want via readline().